Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges - ExBulletin

 Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges

-In a joint press conference after meeting Raisi, Widodo said he discussed expanding export opportunities in the Middle East and Iran and opportunities for Iranian companies to invest in the development of The new capital of Indonesia on the island of Borneo.
+In a joint press conference after meeting Raisi, Widodo said he discussed expanding export opportunities in the Middle East and Iran and opportunities for Iranian companies to invest in the development of the new Indonesian capital on the island of Borneo.

 Raisi said the countries hoped to increase the value of their bilateral trade to $20 billion.